Medically reviewed on August 7, 2018.

 Reconstitution/preparation techniques: The manufacturer product information should be consulted.

--This drug is not recommended as first-line therapy.
+-This drug is not recommended as first-line therapy because of uncertain relevance of rodent C-cell tumor findings to humans.

 -Monitor renal function in patients with renal impairment experiencing severe gastrointestinal reactions.